ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends_tests.rst

 * :func:`helpers.get_dtypes` helper function that returns either a full list of data types or a single data type, we should **always** be using `helpers.get_dtypes` to sample data types.

 * :func:`helpers.dtype_and_values` is a convenience function that allows you to generate arrays of any dimension and their associated data types, returned as :code:`([dtypes], [np.array])`.

-* :func:`helpers.num_positional_args` is a convenience function that specifies the number of positional arguments for a particular function.

 * :func:`helpers.get_shape` is a convenience function that allows you to generate an array shape of type :code:`tuple`